icefallgames/SCICompanion/SCICompanion/Docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. include:: /includes/standard.rst

-**SCI**\ Companion - an IDE for Sierra's SCI engine
+|scicomp| - an IDE for Sierra's SCI engine
 ========================================

-**SCI**\ Companion is a fully-featured development environment that lets you view, modify, and create games that run on Sierra On-Line's SCI engine.
+|scicomp| is a fully-featured development environment that lets you view, modify, and create
+games that run on Sierra On-Line's SCI engine.
 The same engine used for the King's Quest, Space Quest, Leisure Suit Larry and more.

-This is the documentation for version 3 of **SCI**\ Companion.
+This is the documentation for version 3 of |scicomp|.
 Version 3 adds support for VGA SCI games, among many other features.

 Topics: